passionlim/intensive/Script_HW_5th_week_3rd_day.md

 - I learned from this experience that we should be careful when carrying computers while it is raining.

 I want things to be clear.
-- Charles likes something to be clear such as science and math.
+- Charles likes **something to be clear** such as science and math.

 It had an influence(impact) on me
-- Attending the club had an impact on my attitude for learning.
+- Attending the club **had an impact on** my attitude for learning.

 I had a change of mind.
-- One day before our trip, she had change of mind for traveling.
+- One day before our trip, she **had a change of mind** for traveling.

 You reap what you sow
 - I finally had scholarships 2 times.
-I learned from this experience that you reap what you sow.
+I learned from this experience that **you reap what you sow**.

 That’s hard to imagine
-- It’s hard to imagine that they broke up.
+- **It’s hard to imagine that** they broke up.

 ## introduction for consist of  computer programs
 - Intro : 2 parts / data, logics